Exlint/cli/README.md

 Exlint does not and will not, in any way, view / copy / obtain access or intrude user code.
 Our CLI is 100% open source and will stay this way.
 Open source libraries should stay open source, and not used as a means to an end of obscuring privacy.

-## Support

-Currently we offer support through Discussions and Issues, but you can always reach out on contact@exlint.io.

 ## Contributing

 Development of Exlint CLI happens in the open on GitHub, and we are grateful to the community for contributing bugfixes and improvements.